vmware-samples/vcenter-event-broker-appliance/README.md

 <center><div style="height:250px;width:250px"><img src="veba-appliance-diagram.png" /></div></center>

-For more details about the individual components and how they are used in the vCenter Event Broker Appliance, please see the [architecture page](architecture.md) or [FAQ](FAQ.md).
+For more details about the individual components and how they are used in the vCenter Event Broker Appliance, please see the [design page](DESIGN.md).

 ## Join Conversation